Lukáš Čmelík

-Lukáš Čmelík (born 13 April 1996) is a Slovak professional footballer who plays as a forward for České Budějovice on loan from Karviná.
+Lukáš Čmelík (born 13 April 1996) is a Slovak professional footballer who plays as a forward for Hradec Králové.

 Club career

-He made his debut for Žilina on 17 November 2012 in a league match against Ružomberok, coming on as a '80 minute substitute for Milan Škriniar, in a 0-1 away loss.
+He made his debut for Žilina on 17 November 2012 in a league match against Ružomberok, coming on as an '80 minute substitute for Milan Škriniar, in a 0-1 away loss.

 After loans in Switzerland and Poland he had settled in DAC Dunajská Streda.
 Overall, he made 38 league appearances for the club, scoring a single goal against iClinic Sereď, during a 5:0 away victory in April 2019, following a pass by Kristopher Vida.
 He also scored three goals in six Slovnaft Cup games, but all were against lower division clubs.
 He also represented DAC in 4 Europa League qualifiers against Cracovia and Asteras Tripolis.